bolajiAnalyst/bolajiAnalyst/README.md

 ---

 ## 🚀 Projects & Portfolio
 I’ve built and contributed to projects such as:

+- [**WordPress News Website Automation**](https://github.com/bolajiAnalyst/News_Website_Automation): This workflow pulls news from RSS feeds, filters articles based on keywords and timing, then enhances content using OpenAI.
+It’s refined with JavaScript, stored in MongoDB, and automatically published to WordPress, with a notification email sent, removing the need for manual writing and uploading.

 - [**Workflow Automation**](https://github.com/bolajiAnalyst/AutomationWorkflow) using Make.com, Telegram Bot, Gmail, Webhooks, and Google Sheets.

 - [**Corrosion Analysis**](https://github.com/bolajiAnalyst/CorrosionAnalysis): Evaluated corrosion risks in water distribution systems using NAWQA data and WRTDS models across 84 U.S. river sites (1964–2016).